Cloud Software Security & Data Protection: 9 Key Points

 • It should be at least 8 characters long.
 Generally, "the longer, the better"

-• A password should be easy to remember
+• A password should be memorable

 6. Use a password manager